-The Company emphasizes the policy on the use of information technology and communications by setting an information security standard to prevent or reduce any leak of significant or confidential information, whether intentionally 3.2 Give testimony, submit evidence, or provide assistance to the directors, executives, the public sector, or the monitoring agency useful to the consideration or investigation if there is doubt of the violation or abuse of the law, rules, code of business conduct, or corporate governance principles.
+The Company emphasizes the policy on the use of information technology and communications by setting an information security standard to prevent or reduce any leak of significant or confidential information, whether intentionally or unintentionally.

-or unintentionally.
 We have established a set of guidelines and procedures for the use of information technology and communication.

 Any of the Company's confidential documents and information will only be kept in the system of the relevant department, which cannot be reached by other irrelevant departments.
-It then limits only the relevant staff to access it.
+It then limits only the relevant staff to access it